kitschpatrol/Cinder-OpenPixelControl/readme.md

 Channels are currently unsupported.

-This implementation is certainly not the leanest out there, but it tries to leverage Cinder's abstractions where possible. (e.g. ci::Color, asio::io_service, etc.)
+This implementation is certainly not the leanest out there, but it tries to leverage Cinder's abstractions where possible. (e.g. `ci::Color`, `asio::io_service`, etc.)

 ## Origin

 The [OpenPixelControl](http://openpixelcontrol.org) spec and reference implementation was created by [Ka-Ping Yee](https://github.com/zestyping).

-[Micah Elizabeth Scott](https://github.com/scanlime) has done a ton of significant work on top of the OPC protocol for her [Fadecandy](https://github.com/scanlime/fadecandy) project, including hardware controllers and OPC wrapper libraries for a number of frameworks and platforms.
+[Micah Elizabeth Scott](https://scanlime.org/) has done a ton of significant work on top of the OPC protocol for her [Fadecandy](https://github.com/kitschpatrol/fadecandy) project, including hardware controllers and OPC wrapper libraries for a number of frameworks and platforms.

 Shortly after finishing this block, I discovered James Hurlbut's [FadeCandyCinderClient](https://github.com/jhurlbut/FadeCandyCinderClient) which includes a very similar implementation of the client, and also ports over some of the neat visual effect classes from the Fadecandy project.

 ## Dependencies

 This block depends on the Cinder-Asio block.
-I recommend [Jean-Pierre Mouilleseaux fork](https://github.com/pizthewiz/Cinder-Asio/).
+I recommend Jean-Pierre Mouilleseaux fork (no longer available on GitHub).

 ## Known Issues